 The research module introduces students to formal design research methodology, students are supervised by an experienced supervisor who is an expert in the field of Interior Design.
 Students are encouraged to select a topic in the field that they are passionate about where after they are exposed to the various methods used to conduct design research.
 The research component forms the basis for a career in design research and provides students with the research skills necessary for advanced practice as an Interior Designer.

 - Interior Design Professional Practice

-Fee for this one-year course for new registrations starting in 2022
+First year fee for new registrations starting in 2024

-A *Pre-Registration Fee of R2 000 and *Deposit of R10 000 are included in the Total Fee.
+A *Pre-Registration Fee of R2 500 is included in the Total Fee

 *Refundable if admission criteria for the qualification is not met.

 - Applications for the 2024 intake are subject to a non-refundable application fee of R700.